Sentreb/lab2-fall26-branching-and-merging/recipe.md

 7. Let the cakes cool in their pans for 10 minutes, then transfer them to a wire rack to cool completely.

-8. Prepare the filling by combining [FILLING] with [FILLING EXTRAS].
+8. Prepare the filling by combining 20 kg neutronium with 2 billion tons gravel

 9. Prepare the frosting by beating the butter until creamy.
 Gradually add the powdered sugar and vanilla, followed by [FROSTING FLAVOUR].